Latin at UNCG

 Of course!
 Our department at UNCG is one of the largest undergraduate programs in Classical Studies in North Carolina.
 You can choose from one of three concentrations: Classical Languages and Literature, Classical Civilization or Classical Archaeology.
 Our faculty are student-centered, caring, and happy to ensure that your time at UNCG is fulfilling and prepares you well for your postgraduate career.
 There are also plenty of opportunities to work one-on-one with faculty on undergraduate research and disciplinary honors.
 We also offer short term study abroad opportunities in Greece and Rome during the summer.
 Finally, we have an active undergraduate Classical Society.

-Registration for Latin Placement Evaluation: please email Dr. Maura Heyn (firstname.lastname@example.org) with the subject line: Latin Placement and let her know 1) your UNCG username and 2) how many years you have studied Latin.
-She will register you and send you a link for the evaluation.
+Registration for Latin Placement Evaluation: please email Caitlin Saraphis (email@example.com) or Dr. Maura Heyn (firstname.lastname@example.org) with the subject line: Latin Placement and let them know 1) your UNCG username and 2) how many years you have studied Latin.
+They will register you and send you a link for the evaluation.